 There is a convenient boardwalk (stroller and wheelchair accessible) that follows the cliff base and leads up to the main panel.
 This makes viewing the petroglyphs effortless, but it also prevents you from getting up close and enjoying the artistic echoes of the past in piece and solitude.
 Still, it’s definitely worth checking out!

 As mentioned above, there are several orchards here that date back more than 100 years.

 These orchards comprise of a few thousand trees total including apple, pear, cherry, mulberry, plum, apricot, peach, almond and walnut, many of which are heirloom varieties.
 Planted for both subsistence and as a cash crop, they’re yet another vivid reminder of the pioneer community that once settled the land and called this place home.

 But wait, that’s not all…

-You can bring fruit home with you as well for a small fee – there are self-pay stations available.
+You can also bring fruit home with you as well for a small fee (honor system – self-pay stations available).

 I read somewhere that the trees are managed via original (and organic) means, but they’re not.
 The park’s website says, “although the historic gravity-feed irrigation works are still used, the park employs a modern Integrated Pest Management Program, which utilizes mechanical, biological and chemical means to keep the orchards healthy.”
-Organic or not, it’s free, and I hear it’s DELICIOUS as well!
+Organic or not, it’s fresh and I hear it’s DELICIOUS!

 #4 Fruita campground